brfulu/us-accidents-data-engineering/README.md

 4. Click save

 #### Step 8: Start raw_datalake DAG
+In the navigation bar of the Airflow UI click on 'DAGs', then turn ON the 'raw_datalake_dag'.
+The DAG will start automatically.

 This pipeline creates the S3 bucket for our raw data lake and uploads the files from local machine.
-Wait until the pipeline has successfully completed.
+Wait until the pipeline has successfully completed (it should take around 15-20 minutes).

 #### Step 9: Start optimized datalake ETL DAG
+In the navigation bar of the Airflow UI click on 'DAGs', then turn ON the 'accidents_datalake_dag'.
+The DAG will start automatically.

 This pipeline extracts the data from our raw data lake, transforms is using Spark on an EMR cluster and saves it in way that is optimizing our query efficiency.
+Wait until the pipeline has successfully completed (it should take around 15 minutes).

 #### Step 10: Analyze datalake with Athena
 Please refer to the following blogpost for mor detailed instructions.